-It is important to note that sugar itself does not cause diabetes.
-Eating a lot of sugar can lead to tooth decay, but it does not cause diabetes.
+It is important to note that sugar itself doesn't cause diabetes.
+Eating a lot of sugar can lead to tooth decay, but it doesn't cause diabetes.

 The symptoms of diabetes include:

-Most people have symptoms of low blood sugar (hypoglycemia) when their blood sugar is less than 60 mg/dl.
-(Your health care provider will tell you how to test your blood sugar level.)
+Most people have symptoms of low blood sugar (hypoglycemia) when their blood sugar is less than 70 mg/dl.
+(Your healthcare provider will tell you how to test your blood sugar level.)